grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/queries-conditions.md

 To reduce the noise from flapping alerts, you can set a recovery threshold different to the alert threshold.

-Flapping alerts occur when a metric hovers around the alert threshold condition and may lead to frequent state changes, resulting in too many notifications being generated.
+Flapping alerts occur when a metric hovers around the alert threshold condition and may lead to frequent state changes, resulting in too many notifications.

 The value of a flapping metric can continually go above and below a threshold, resulting in a series of firing-resolved-firing notifications and a noisy alert state history.